Claim: As the Nazi Party rose to power, Hitler used the slogan "Make Germany Great Again."

-However, while Hitler may have not used this exact phrase, making Germany great again was a dominant theme in Nazi propaganda.
-The mood in 1930s Germany was dark; the country had been hit especially hard by a global economic recession, and was still stinging from a humiliating defeat during the first World War fifteen years before.
-Adolf Hitler's main message was one of redemption for the country.
-In his book Access to History: Democracy and Nazism: Germany 1918-45, Geoff Layton identified three themes to Nazi propaganda:
+Making Germany great again was also a dominant theme in Nazi propaganda, even if it wasn't expressed in exactly those words.
+The mood in 1930s Germany was dark: the country had been hit especially hard by a global economic recession and was still stinging from the humiliating terms imposed upon them by the Treaty of Versailles that ended World War I. Hitler's main message was one of redemption for the country — in his book Access to History: Democracy and Nazism: Germany 1918-45, Geoff Layton identified three dominant themes in Nazi propaganda:

 - The Führer cult.
 Hitler was portrayed as a messiah-type figure, who could offer strong authoritarian leadership and a vision for Nazi Germany's future.